Cheesecloth was originally used to drain and wrap curds during the cheese making process.

-Cheesecloth is used as a method to strain liquids, or as a way to make tea, or as a bouquet garni, a bag of herbs.
+Cheesecloth is used as a method to strain liquids, or as a way to make tea, or as a bouquet garni; a bag of herbs.

 Cheesecloth can be found in most grocery stores, hardware stores, and kitchen stores.

-A grade 90 will be more like a solid fabric with 36X44 threads per square inch.
+While a grade 90 will be more like a solid fabric with 36X44 threads per square inch.

 Here are a list of things I recommend you can use as cheesecloth substitutes when you don’t have the real thing to hand:

-- Coffee Filter – Filters are normally a very good substitute for cheesecloth given they are sturdy and stay together intact when wet.
+- Coffee Filter – Filters are normally a very good substitute for cheesecloth given they are sturdy and stay intact when wet.

 - Cotton Handkerchief – Often made of linen, this can be a very good option especially when free of dyes and colors.

 - Cotton Dish Towel – This is a sturdy option as long as the towel is not stitched too tightly.
-It will be important to allow the liquid to drip through.

 - Cloth Diaper – (a new one!) – It will all depend on the type of diaper in this case.
 Obviously new and clean.
 Depending on the brand, some of these can work.
-I would use this as a last resort.
+I would use this as a last resort!

 - Fine Mesh Bag – Anything that is nontoxic and made from some type of mesh that allows just the liquid to seep through will work.